yurii-lysytsia/AirKit/README.md

 See [FEATURES](FEATURES.md) for details.

 ## Documentation
-Documentation for all extensions, with examples, is available at [GitHub](AirKit/README.md)
+Documentation for all extensions and examples, is available in all methods and properties summary

 ## License
 Released under the MIT license.
 See [LICENSE](LICENSE) for details.